-- In all conditions, a total of eight headlines were presented, six headlines on the topics that have partian implications2 along with two headlines on the topics neutral to political parties. - The choice of three sets of comparable partian topics were informed by Wood and Porter (2019), which identified the six topics presented in Table S1.1 to be bipartisan misstatements (black teenager pregnancy rates, abortion, immigration, gun homicide, Wall Street Bailout (Troubled Asset Relief Program), US foreign debt).
-Because the politicians of both Republican and Democratic parties have previously made misstatements on these topics, it was plausible to attribute either party as the source of misstatements.
+- In all conditions, a total of eight headlines were presented, six headlines on the topics that have partisan implications along with two headlines on the topics neutral to political parties. - The choice of three sets of comparable partisan topics were informed by Wood and Porter (2019), which identified the six topics presented in Table S1 to be bipartisan misstatements (black teenager pregnancy rates, abortion, immigration, gun homicide,

-$^{^1{\}rm The}$ preregistration indicated that this condition was exploratory and would be excluded from main analyses.
+&lt;sup>1The preregistration indicated that this condition was exploratory and would be excluded from main analyses.

-$^{^{2}}$ Facts with partisan implications have positive or negative implications for political parties (Jerit and Barabas 2012).
+&lt;sup>2Facts with partisan implications have positive or negative implications for political parties (Jerit and Barabas 2012).